 What is a Master Budget?

-- The master budget is the planning tool which is used by the management to direct and judge the performance of the various responsibility centers that resides within an organization to have proper control.
-This budget undergoes the multiple iterations before it gets approved by the senior management to allocated funds accordingly.
-This budget is prepared under the guidance of the Budget director which is usually the Controller of the company.
+Understanding the purpose makes the master budget definition and process clearer.
+It is a planning tool used by the management to direct and judge the performance of the various responsibility centersResponsibility CentersThe term "Responsibility Center" refers to a specific segment or unit of an organization for which a specific manager, employee, or department is held accountable and responsible for its business goals and objectives. that reside within an organization to have proper control.
+This budget undergoes multiple iterations before it gets approved by the senior management to allocate funds accordingly.
+This budget is prepared under the guidance of the Budget director, which is usually the Controller of the company.

 #1 – Operating Budget